 JG: Between catching up on sleep, promotion and performing there can be long periods of down time on the road, are there any hobbies or distractions you like to have while touring?

-LM: I love to read.
+LM: I love to read and occasionally browse through my phone for the best free solitaire app for android.
 I also work on new music on the road.
 But mostly I try to explore in whatever city I am in as much as possible!
 That’s one of the best perks of my job!

 JG: A lot of people don’t realize that musicians don’t have evenings, weekends and holidays off, and in such a competitive field you work as much as you can when all the hard work pays off and the opportunities happen.